-Table 3-2 gives the income statements for MicroDrive, which show its financial performance over each of the last 2 years.
+Table 2-2 shows the income statements for MicroDrive.
 Income statements can cover any period of time, but they are usually prepared monthly, quarterly, and annually.
 Unlike the balance sheet, which is a snapshot of a firm at a point in time, the income statement reflects performance during the period.

 Subtracting operating costs from net sales but excluding depreciation and amortization results in EBITDA, which stands for earnings before interest, taxes, depreciation, and amortization.
 Depreciation and amortization are annual charges that reflect the estimated costs of the assets used up each year.
-Depreciation applies to tangible assets, such as plant and equipment, whereas amortization applies to intangible assets such as patents, copyrights, trademarks, and goodwill.
-Because neither depreciation nor amortization is paid in cash, some analysts claim that EBITDA is a better measure of financial strength than is net income.
-However, as we show later in the chapter, EBITDA is not as important as free cash flow.
-In fact, some financial wags have stated that EBITDA really stands for "earnings before anything bad happens."
+Depreciation applies to tangible